informaticslab/photon/README.md

 ===========
 The Rapid MMWR iPhone app provides quick access to highlights from each article in the MMWR Weekly.

-Issue tracker is available: TBD
+Issue tracker is available: [JIRA](https://code.phiresearchlab.org/jira/browse/PHOT)

 ## Goals
 To develop an iPhone app that allows quick access to content from MMWR Weekly.